-It could be interesting to see the reaction of the fans, if you drop some regular songs… But anyways, you will always hear the same old comments “Why don’t you play this and that song?”
-BUT for example, when KISS does their KISS Kruise thing they play lots of obscure songs what they don’t usually play and the fans are more than excited about it!
+It could be interesting to see the reaction of the fans if you drop some regular songs.
+But anyway, you will always hear the same old comments, “Why don’t you play this and that song?”
+BUT for example, when KISS does their KISS Kruise thing, they play lots of obscure songs that they don’t usually play, and the fans are more than excited about it!

-Mille: Actually, we have… I haven’t talked to Sami about this before but… There is this company in Germany who wants to make like a Kreator Kruise.
+Mille: Actually, we haven’t talked to Sami about this before, but this company in Germany wants to make a Kreator Kruise.
 Not a huge cruise, but it’s going to be like a sweet water Cruise.
 So to speak.
-But anyway, three days of… But then again… We have to do like summer fests first, it’s going to be hard.
+But anyway, three days of… But then again… We have to do summer fests first.
+It’s going to be complicated.

 Mille: But there are a couple of songs that we can’t do acoustically.
 But there would be a couple of songs that we could acoustically that we’ve never played.
 But the whole thing is just in the talks.
 But yeah.
-It’s hard, these things are hard to set up.
+It’s hard, and these things are hard to set up.
 But there was some interest by one company to do it with us.
-It’s not like we have to do it… No, no. Because there were so much going on man.
-We have so many shows coming up but we’ll see if that’s going to happen.
+It’s not like we have to do it… No, no. Because there was so much going on, man, we have so many shows coming up, but we’ll see if that’s going to happen.

 OPINION ABOUT NEW METALLICA ALBUM AND MORE

-Well our time is up soon but there’s one mandatory question what we need to ask from you before we are done.
-What you think of the new Metallica album?
+Our time is up soon, but there’s one mandatory question that we need to ask from you before we are done.
+What do you think of the new Metallica album?